Leading people to know Jesus personally, grow in him passionately, and go boldly into their God-given purpose.

-We see multitude of people, far from God, finding the life-giving hope of Jesus through the people of CenterPointe.
+We see multitudes of people, far from God, finding the life-giving hope of Jesus through the people of CenterPointe.

 WHAT WE BELIEVE